-Once logged in, you can manage your RIF online by logging in to your Account and selecting "Change RIF Payment Details" from the left navigation menu.
-You can also make changes to your RIF by calling us at 1 888-464-3232.
+You can make changes to your RIF Investment Fund by calling us at 1-877-464-5678 or by logging in and starting an online chat session.
 We'll be happy to help you withdraw funds or make changes to the options on your RIF Plan.

-You can modify your RIF Payment Amount frequency, start date, transfer-to account, as well as the date of birth used for RIF Payment Amount calculations (if applicable).
-You can also request withdrawals in excess of the minimum annual RIF Payment Amount , however please remember that applicable government withholding taxes will apply to the additional withdrawal amount.
+You can change your RIF Payment Amount frequency, start date, and transfer-to account.
+You can also request withdrawals in excess of the minimum annual RIF Payment Amount, however please remember that applicable Government withholding taxes will apply to the additional withdrawal amount.

-If you wish to withdraw funds from your RIF in excess of the minimum RIF Payment Amount, you can do so online by logging in and clicking on the "Move my Money" tab.
-From this page, please click on the "Withdraw from my RSP or RIF" link, and select the amount and Accounts that you wish to transfer funds from/to.
-If you still have a remaining minimum RIF Payment Amount for the year, these funds will be included in your withdrawal first.
+If you still have a remaining RIF Payment Amount for the year, these funds will be included in your withdrawal first.
 The amount requested in excess of your minimum RIF Payment Amount will be subject to withholding taxes.